gvwilson/buildtogether.tech/src/errors/index.md

 [%inc specify_exception.out %]

 So where do exceptions come from?
-The answer is that programmers can [%i "exception!raise" "raise exception" %][%g raise_exception "raise" %][%/i%] them
+The answer is that programmers can [%g raise_exception "raise" %][%i "exception!raise" "raise exception" %] them
 explicitly:

 [%inc raise_exception.py %]